OpenApoc/OpenApoc/README.md

 * [How to setup OpenApoc](#how-to-setup-openapoc)
 * [Contact us](#contact-us)

+## Copyright
+All rights for the original game and its resources belong to their respective owners.
+We do not encourage and do not support any form of illegal usage of the original game.
+We strongly advise to purchase the original game on GOG or Steam Store platforms.

 ## Key Features

 * Unlimited modding capabilities, which was not possible in the original